Johnny's dad is one of the 27 million American adults who are functionally

 A: You can tell them:

-- They will learn to read
+• They will learn to read

-- They will be able to help and read to their children
+• They will be able to help and read to their children

-- The lessons are Free, Confidential, and Convenient
+• The lessons are confidential and convenient

-- Tutors and students are matched on a one-to-one basis.
+• Tutors and students are matched on a one-to-one basis.

 Q: I would like to help.
 What can I do?